Manhattan, Kansas: Primary and secondary education

-Manhattan is served by Manhattan-Ogden USD 383 public school district and has one public high school with two campuses (Manhattan High School), two middle schools (Susan B. Anthony and Dwight D. Eisenhower), and eight elementary schools (Amanda Arnold, Frank V. Bergman, Bluemont, Lee, Marlatt, Northview, Theodore Roosevelt and Woodrow Wilson).
+The majority of Manhattan is within the Manhattan-Ogden USD 383 public school district.
+This district has one public high school (Manhattan High School), two middle schools (Susan B. Anthony and Dwight D. Eisenhower), and ten elementary schools (Amanda Arnold, Frank V. Bergman, Bluemont, Lee, Marlatt, Northview, Oliver Brown, Theodore Roosevelt and Woodrow Wilson).
 The city also has two private school systems: Flint Hills Christian School (Preschool – 12th grade) and the Manhattan Catholic Schools.
 Manhattan Catholic School contains two buildings, the grade school building (K-5)and the Luckey Jr. High building (6–8), formerly called the Luckey high building dedicated to Monsignor Luckey.
 The school's mascot is "Luckey the Cardinal".

+A portion of Manhattan is in the Riley County USD 378.

 Sites of interest

 The Marianna Kistler Beach Museum of Art and the Kansas State University Gardens are on the campus of Kansas State University.
 Next to the campus is Aggieville with shopping and bars.

 Manhattan's Sunset Zoo is accredited by the Association of Zoos and Aquariums (AZA).
 Colbert Hills Golf Course, which is annually ranked by Golf Digest among the best in the state, is home to the Earl Woods National Youth Golf Academy and a host site for The First Tee program.
 Manhattan is the birthplace of Damon Runyon, the "Inventor of Broadway", and his Manhattan house is listed on the National Register of Historic Places.

 The buildings for The Flint Hills Job Corps Training Center west of the city were once used as a nursing home and orphanage operated by the Fraternal Order of Odd Fellows.

 The first capitol of the Kansas Territory is preserved nearby, on Fort Riley grounds.
 The Fort Riley military base covers 100656 acre between Manhattan and Junction City, KS.
 Since 2006 it has, once again, become home to the Big Red One, the 1st Infantry Division of the United States.

 As the largest municipality in the Flint Hills region, Manhattan is host to the Flint Hills Discovery Center, a heritage and science center dedicated to the education and preservation of the Flint Hills and the remaining tall grass prairie.

+The city's Yuma Street Historic District is listed in the National Register of Historic Places.

 Culture

-Manhattan was rated by CNN Money as one of the top ten places to retire young.

 Aggieville is a center of shopping and nightlife with many stores, bars, and live bands.
 Downtown Manhattan, and the Manhattan Town Center Mall, are an anchor for shopping, art, fine dining, and entertainment in eastern Manhattan.

 Kansas State University's school sessions greatly impact Manhattan culture.
 Bill Snyder Family Football Stadium, Bramlage Coliseum, and McCain Auditorium host national events, including lectures and concerts.
 Marianna Kistler Beach Museum of Art hosts the university's permanent art collection and traveling art exhibits.